What You Should Know Before Traveling

 Lock valuables either in your room’s safe or the hotel’s safety deposit boxes.

 Refrain from making any jokes about security issues.
-Remarks about bombs or violent action will be taken seriously.
-And in certain cases could lead to an arrest.
+Remarks about bombs or violent action will be taken seriously and in certain cases could lead to an arrest.

 Only use recognized ground transportation services.
 Be wary of solicitors offering “low-cost service”.
 It may turn out to be unreliable, expensive, and uninsured.
+Let your Willamette consultant book a transfer for you in advance.

 Always carry cash, medicine, and valuables on the plane with you; don’t place in checked luggage.
 Best practice?
 Don’t take anything with you that you would be sad to lose.